AvertroJoe/Avertro-Typing-Game/README.md

 - **Change the target sentence** — edit the text visitors have to type, then "Save target text".
 Use "Restore default" to go back to the standard sentence.
 - **Download the leaderboard as CSV** — exports every recorded time (not just the top 10 shown on screen) as a CSV file with columns Rank, Name, Time (s) and Recorded at.
 The file downloads as `Typing Game - YYYY-MM-DD.csv`, dated to the day you download it.
+- **Switch between light and dark mode** — under "Appearance", pick whichever suits the room lighting or your own preference.
+This is a manual, per-device choice (it doesn't follow the visitor's system settings), so you set it once for the show laptop or monitor and it stays that way until someone changes it again.
 - **Change the admin password** — set a new password (minimum 4 characters, entered twice to confirm).
 This overwrites the default password on that device only, so if you change it on the show laptop, that laptop needs the new password from then on, while any other device still opens with `avertro2026` (or whatever it was last set to on that device).
 There is no recovery screen if you forget it, so note it down somewhere before you set it.
 - **Clear the leaderboard** — wipes all recorded times on that device.
 This cannot be undone, so use it deliberately (e.g. between show days, or if the board fills up with test runs).
 Download a CSV first if you want to keep a record.